knandersen/dmjx-intelligent-design-2024/modules/module2-generative-ai/exercise5-gpt-api.md

 ## Exercise 5.3: Play with ways of using the API

 There are many ways of using GPT as a material and the field is emerging.
 A few design patterns I have investigated through my work with GPT as a material for thinking and creating are listed below.
 Use one or more of these design patterns to create small, fun applications.
+Maybe it's a poem, a word association game?
+Could you create some sort of input that affects the prompt?

 ### Time